clinton9ice/Project-manager/README.md

 Interesting feature about Vuex

 Vuex stores are reactive.
-When Vue components retrieve state from it, they will reactively and efficiently update if the store's state changes.
+When Vue components retrieve state from vuex, they will reactively and efficiently update if the store's state changes.

 You cannot directly mutate the store's state.
 The only way to change a store's state is by explicitly committing mutations.
 This ensures every state change leaves a track-able record, and enables tooling that helps us better understand our applications.